maple leaf

 You may wish to give to charity before year-end but have not yet decided which causes to support, and a donor-advised fund may provide an appealing solution.

 Consider setting up a donor-advised fund with the IG Wealth Management Charitable Giving Program - a partnership between IG Wealth Management and the Strategic Charitable Giving Foundation.
 The program can help you create a lasting legacy by facilitating grants over an extended period or in perpetuity to the charities you choose.
 If desired, your family members can assume responsibility for recommendations on the account after your death or incapacity, establishing a multi-generational tradition of philanthropy.
-Discuss with your IG Consultant how you and your family may benefit from creating a donor-advised fund.
+Discuss with your IG Advisor how you and your family may benefit from creating a donor-advised fund.

 blue background